maltamiranomontero/maltamiranomontero.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I’m a PhD Student in Statistical Science at UCL supervised by [Jeremias Knoblauch](https://jeremiasknoblauch.github.io/) and [François-Xavier Briol](https://fxbriol.github.io/).
+I’m a PhD Student in Statistical Science at UCL and part of the [Fundamentals of Statistical Machine Learning](https://fsml-ucl.github.io/) research group supervised by [Jeremias Knoblauch](https://jeremiasknoblauch.github.io/) and [François-Xavier Briol](https://fxbriol.github.io/).
 My research focuses on robust Bayesian methods in time series models.

 Prior to starting my PhD, I worked as a research engineer at Center of Mathematical Modeling - Universidad de Chile, using data science and stochastic modeling to different projects.